roblox-linux-wrapper/roblox-linux-wrapper/README.md

 This is because the game uses VMProtect anti cheat, which Wine causes it to detect tampering.
 No ETA for a fix is available.
 The only way for this to be fixed is if Wine upstream is able to support VMProtect to a high enough degree, or if Roblox themselves release a Linux build.
 The script itself will still install Roblox on Linux, but do not expect to be able to play online.

+There is a potential fix for this mentioned in [this issue](https://github.com/roblox-linux-wrapper/roblox-linux-wrapper/issues/187#issuecomment-859934169), which has been merged upstream.
+A future Wine update may resolve this issue.

 <hr>

 ## Information